tamastro/news-aggregator/README.md

 - **State Management:** Using Context API for managing application state.
 - **Routing:** Using React Router for navigation.
 - **Styling:** Using styled-components for CSS-in-JS.
-- **Testing:** Using Jest and React Testing Library for unit and integration tests.
 - **API Handling:** Fetching news articles from NewsAPI.

 ## Getting Started

 ### Prerequisites

-- Node.js and npm installed on your machine.
+- Node.js 20 and npm installed on your machine.

 ### Installation